-3 Reasons to Ice After a Workout
+Rest & Recovery: Here are the Top 3 Reasons to Ice After a Workout

-1) Reduce swelling
+1. Reduce swelling

 Repairing these tiny tears allows the muscle to grow and gain strength.
-Our natural blood flow repairs these muscles but slows when inflammation acts a barrier in blood transportation.
+Our natural blood flow repairs these muscles but slows when inflammation acts as a barrier in blood transportation.
 Icing after a workout takes down inflammation eliminating this barrier allowing the muscle to heal quicker.
-Start icing down after workouts for faster recovery, and a higher performance workout next time.2) Flushing Out Lactic Acid
+Start icing down after workouts for faster recovery, and achieve a higher performance workout next time.

 Lactic acid is mentioned all the time.
 What exactly is Lactic Acid?
 Lactic Acid is a byproduct of a muscle's energy creation process.
-When performing stressful and high energy workouts, lactic acid and other metabolic waste products build up faster than the body can process them.
+People often experience high levels of lactic acid during or following strenuous exercise.
+This is called exercise-induced or exercise-related hyperlactatemia.
 In high concentrations, these waste products contribute to muscle fatigue and later, can slow the recovery process.

 The most relieving part of icing is when it is over.
 Our bodies rewarm and the stinging pain of ice goes away.
-Our blood vessel gates open wider than normal increasing natural blood flow to the cold area.
-Our body needs to warm up that area as fast as possible.
-Naturally increasing blood flow allows the body to organically heal faster.
+Our blood vessel gates open wider than normal, increasing natural blood flow to the cold area.
+Our body instinctively knows it needs to warm up the localized iced area as fast as possible and get back to normalized body temperature.
+This process, naturally increases blood flow the area and allows the body to organically heal faster.
 Would you rather be sore for two days or bite the bullet and be cold for 15-20 minutes?
 The answer is easy, ICE!